omajy/grade-analyser/README.md

 # student-exploratory-data-analysis

-Student database analysis using pandas, matplotlib, numpy, and seaborn libraries Simple model implementation for predicting grades using scikit-learn supervised machine learning algorithm random forest regression
+analysis of an arbitrary student result database using pandas, matplotlib, numpy, and seaborn machine learning model implementation for predicting grades using scikit-learn library algorithm random forest regression